When it comes to hair loss, there are two main treatments that most people have heard of before: Finasteride and Dutasteride.

 They are two very similar treatments, in that they both belong to a family of drugs known as 5-alpha reductase inhibitors, or 5-ARIs that prevent your body from producing dihydrotestosterone, or DHT.

-However, if you’re just starting your hair loss journey, it can be hard to know which treatment is most appropriate for your needs.
+However, if you’re just starting your hair loss journey, it can be hard to know which hair loss products work and which is most appropriate for your needs.

 Dutasteride and Finasteride are drugs that block the production of DHT in the body, which is created from testosterone.